Actify

 Friday, end of day

 Introduce a 5-minute ritual: a quick shout-out round at the end of Friday.
 Each person names one thing a teammate did well that week.
 In a group of 5, this takes 5 minutes and costs nothing.
-But the impact compounds — people start looking for things to acknowledge throughout the week, which changes how they see each other.
+The impact compounds — people start looking for things to acknowledge throughout the week, which changes how they see each other.

 Friday wrap-up script